 Mulch for Insulation

+Mulching your garden is a great way to insulate and protect your plants from the cold.
 Apply a layer of mulch around the base of your plants to help regulate soil temperature and retain moisture.
-Use at least a 3-inch of mulched leaves, straw, and wood chips.
+Use at least 3 inches of mulched leaves, straw, and wood chips.
+Learn more about the benefits of fall mulching to safeguard your garden through winter.

 Divide Perennial Plants

+If you have perennial plants, fall is a great time to divide them to help them grow stronger and healthier in the spring.
 Use a sharp shovel to dig up and divide the plants into smaller sections with healthy shoots and roots, ideally four to six weeks before the ground freezes.

 This especially benefits spring and early-summer bloomers, addresses overcrowding, and sets the stage for a thriving garden in the coming year.